fytinnovations/oc-jobportal/docs/README.md

 ## About

-Recruitment plugin helps you to easily create your own recruitment portal.
-With the help of recruitment plugin you can allow users to post jobs and apply to them.
+Job Portal plugin helps you to easily create your own jobportal portal.
+With the help of jobportal plugin you can allow users to post jobs and apply to them.
 You can monitor the process from the backend and track their statuses.

-Plugin comes with notification settings so that the person who is responsible for the recruitment never misses an application.
+Plugin comes with notification settings so that the person who is responsible for the jobportal never misses an application.

 ## Requirements